Beyond Words: Multimodal LLM Knows When to Speak: Methodology

 \subsection{Collection and Curation of Our Dataset}

-To create a multimodal dataset suitable for our task, we begin by collecting over 2,000 dyadic conversation videos from public online platforms such as YouTube.
-These videos feature two individuals engaged in face-to-face dialogue while directly facing the camera.
-We apply a series of filtering steps to remove low-quality samples, excluding videos with poor or inconsistent face visibility, excessive background noise unrelated to the conversation, or substantial overlapping speech that hinders reliable transcription.
-After this pre-processing pipeline, we retain 357 high-quality, full-length videos for further annotations.
-More details are provided in the supplementary material.
+We collect over 2,000 dyadic conversation videos from public online platforms (e.g., YouTube), each featuring two individuals engaged in frontal-face, split-screen dialogues in various settings such as online meetings and broadcast news.
+To ensure data quality, we apply a series of filtering steps to remove low-quality samples, excluding videos with poor or inconsistent face visibility, excessive background noise unrelated to the conversation, or substantial overlapping speech that hinders reliable transcription.
+After this pre-processing pipeline, we retain 377 high-quality, full-length videos for further annotation.

-Each video is first segmented into clips/segments as described in Sec.~\ref{sec:3.1}.
-We then annotate the response types of these clips via audio diarization.
-Specifically, if a speaker produces a brief utterance at a time without interrupting the other speaker, the clip is labeled as a \texttt{reaction}; if a speaker begins speaking while the other ceases, it is marked as a \texttt{full\_response}, indicating a turn switch; otherwise, the clip is labeled as \texttt{silence}.
-To further classify the type of each \texttt{reaction} clip, we provide its text transcript to ChatGPT and categorize the responses into seven reaction types as described in Sec.~\ref{sec:3.1}.
+We then obtain valid short clips by using audio diarization \cite{pyannote2024hub} to separate speakers and break down the composition of the conversations in each video, which enables to locate context clip based on diarized timestamps.
+Specifically, a short clip is marked as a \texttt{full\_response} context if the opposite participant starts to speak after the given context; it is labeled as a \texttt{reaction} if a brief utterance (not \texttt{full\_response}) is produced right afterwards; otherwise, the clip will be assigned as \texttt{silence}.
+To further classify the type of each \texttt{reaction} clip, we provide its text transcript to ChatGPT and categorize the responses into seven fine-grained reaction types as described in Sec.~\ref{sec:3.1}.

-From the labeled clips, we construct the \textbf{Short-Clips} dataset by randomly sampling 4,393 \texttt{reaction}, 2,000 \texttt{full\_response}, and 2,000 \texttt{silence} segments.
-This dataset is divided into training and testing subsets by a ratio of 7:3, denoted as \textbf{Short-Clips-Train} and \textbf{Short-Clips-Test}, respectively. \textbf{Short-Clips-Train} is used for model training, while \textbf{Short-Clips-Test} serves as the evaluation set.
-The dataset is specifically designed to assess a model’s ability to predict appropriate vocal responses from isolated short clips, independent of broader conversational context.
+We first collect short clips from 357 videos among the entire 377 high-quality videos.
+We construct the \textbf{Short-Clips} dataset by stratifiedly sampling 4,393 \texttt{reaction}, 2,000 \texttt{full\_response}, and 2,000 \texttt{silence} segments.
+This dataset is divided into training and testing subsets by a ratio of 7:3, denoted as \textbf{Short-Clips-Train} for model training and \textbf{Short-Clips-Test} for evaluation, respectively.
+The dataset is specifically designed to assess a model’s ability to predict appropriate response types from isolated short clips.